 It is important to note, however, that this fidelity and bison movements have been heavily influenced by management interventions, most notably two drift fences in the Panther and Red Deer valleys (Figure 7).
 These two drift fences have prevented north easterly bison movements outside of the reintroduction zone on 50 occasions since they were released, and the frequency of these visits has not diminished with time (Figure 7).
 Hazing the animals back into the reintroduction zone using low-stress herding techniques has also been necessary, albeit on fewer occasions (N=7).
-These forays have also been in a northward direction (towards the Clearwater Valley from Divide Creek), and, because of the remoteness of the region, have required helicopters to get people on the ground to herd the animals in a timely manner.
+These forays have also been in a northward direction (towards the Clearwater Valley from Divide Creek).